malliswari-reddy12/coffee_sales/README.md

-**Hospital Bed Management Analysis**
+**Coffee sales Analysis**

-◦ Designed and developed an interactive Power BI dashboard to analyze hospital bed utilization, patient admissions, and staff distribution.
+◦ Built an interactive Power BI dashboard to analyze coffee shop sales performance and customer purchasing patterns.
-◦ Analyzed 110 patient requests and identified capacity constraints with only 56 available beds, improving visibility into hospital resource management.
-◦ Evaluated staff allocation by role and service, revealing nursing staff as the primary workforce driver for patient care.
-◦ Tracked patient satisfaction scores across ICU, emergency, general medicine, and surgery services to assess service performance.
-◦ Identified seasonal admission spikes in December, providing insights for capacity planning and resource optimization.
-◦ Translated raw hospital data into actionable insights to support data-driven decision-making by hospital management.
+◦ Tracked total revenue of 112.25K across multiple coffee brands, identifying Latte and Americano as top revenue generators.
+◦ Analyzed average daily transactions (31.65) and average revenue per day (3.62K) to monitor business growth.
+◦ Evaluated revenue by time of day, revealing consistent sales across morning, afternoon, and night, optimizing staffing and marketing strategies.
+◦ Conducted trend analysis by month and year, uncovering seasonal peaks in September 2024 and March 2025 for strategic inventory planning.
-◦ Utilized Power BI for data cleaning, visualization, and KPI tracking
+◦ Used Power BI and Excel for data transformation, visualization, and KPI tracking to support business decision-making.